amhtj/HSE-Master-Thesis-Code/signal_processing/README.md

 Signal preprocessing.
-Short description :
+A brief description of the work sequence :

 **converter.py**
 Used for convert from ADST to numpy binary format.